 It's also recommended you get a letter from your doctor and take this with you, stating how many weeks pregnant you are, along with your travel insurance documents.
 As pregnancy is not an unforeseen condition it will not be covered by most travel insurers in its later phases.

-In January 2015, British couple Lee Johnston and Katie Amos were left facing a medical bill of more than £100,000 after Kate gave birth 11 weeks early.
+In January 2015, British couple Lee Johnston and Katie Amos were left facing a medical bill of more than £100,000 after Katie gave birth 11 weeks early.
 In this instance, their insurer paid out.
 However, as always, to make sure you are covered, check the terms and conditions of your policy carefully.

 Do I need a fit note from my doctor to travel?